100 Notable alumni of

 -

 William Foote Whyte was an American sociologist chiefly known for his ethnographic study in urban sociology, Street Corner Society.
-A pioneer in participant observation, he lived for four years in an Italian community in Boston while a Junior Fellow at Harvard researching social relations of street gangs in Boston's North End.
+A proponent of participant observation, he lived for four years in an Italian community in Boston while a Junior Fellow at Harvard researching social relations of street gangs in Boston's North End.

 -